Lostky01/evToenTickets/README.md

 ## 🎯 Future Plans

-- Maybe adding more automation
+- Maybe adding more automation (if I get forced to touch this again)
-- Maybe making it prettier
+- Maybe making it prettier (unlikely)
 - Maybe... just quitting web dev for good
 - Maybe replacing myself with AI so I can sleep more